Circa 2015, I applied for the position of content writer at a local IT company. In the interview, I was asked to write 500 words on content marketing.

 Marketing is what takes you to your customers.
 Branding is what brings your customers to you.

-Your branding, essentially includes your logo colors, creatives, fonts you use as well as the emotion you trigger in your customers to contact you.
-Your marketing, whereas, includes the approach you take, the platform you use to attract your audience.
+Your branding includes your logo colors, creatives, typography, fonts and the emotion you trigger in your customers.
+Whereas your marketing is defined by the approach you take, the platform you use to attract your audience.

 Marketing is what you tell your customers about yourself, and branding is how your customers identify with you.